Medicare Procedure and Patient Information

 There are many benefits to robotic surgery, both for the patient and the surgeon.
 Robotic surgery allows for more precise movements and increased control during very delicate surgical procedures.
 This makes performing surgery accurately much easier for surgeons and reduces fatigue.
 The smaller 'hand' of the robot can enter the body via a much smaller opening, which reduces the risk of infection and scarring and leads to a faster recovery.
 The robotic hands also contain tiny moveable cameras among their tools, giving surgeons a much closer view of the procedure than would be possible with traditional surgery.

 Dr. Rachel M. Cullifer, MD graduated from West Virginia University School of Medicine in 2015.
-She has a state license in West Virginia.
+She is certified by the American Board of Obstetrics & Gynecology and has a state license in West Virginia.

 Medical School: West Virginia University School of Medicine (2015)